UW-GDA/gda_course_2021/modules/01_Shell_Github/01_Shell_Github_prep.md

     * http://swcarpentry.github.io/git-novice/ (~2-3 hours)
     * https://www.earthdatascience.org/courses/intro-to-earth-data-science/git-github/

-If all of this is new, don’t sweat it, but you will need to put in the extra time during the first three weeks of class to practice and get up to speed.
+If all of this is new, don’t sweat it, but you will need to put in the extra time during the first few weeks of class to practice and get up to speed.
 This means actually typing the commands from the tutorial on your computer and reviewing the output (don’t just skim or selectively copy/paste).

 If you’re stuck or confused, please send a message to the #lab01_shell_git Slack channel, and David, the TA, and/or or others in the class can help you work through issues.

 ## Assignment: Due Friday
 * Send me a direct Slack message with your github username (do this as soon as possible)
-* Complete the above reading
+* Complete the above reading assignment
-* Fill out this form: https://forms.gle/rnHSJHozvuoveP8o7
+* Fill out this form about the reading assignment: https://forms.gle/rnHSJHozvuoveP8o7

 ## Outlook
 During week 2, we will review Python, iPython/Juptyer, and continue exploring the shell and git/github.
 There will be opportunities to continue learning all of this material throughout the course, but I want to reiterate that this is not an intro Python or intro programming class.
 By week 3, I’m hoping that everyone will be comfortable with the basics, and we can jump into some actual geospatial applications.
 With that said, I’ve intentionally kept the schedule flexible, so we can adjust as we go along - I need to calibrate after I get a better sense of everyone’s experience level.